-The tree has some long leaves that hang from the above.
-They crowd near the end of the branches and bear up to a number of leaflets that count twenty-nine to thirty-one.
+The Jamun Tree in India has some long leaves that hang from the above.
+They crowd near the end of the branches and bear up to a number of leaflets that count 29 to 31.
 Each of the leaves is about 7.5 cm in length, severely jagged, sharply pointed and curvy like a sweep.
 Their surface is fresh, green in colour, and very shining.
 It gives the tree a delicate and appealing view.
 During the monsoon, the flowers fall down and the tree gets in full flora.
 To recognize easily, the curved and notched leaves mass around the branches and make a distinguishing appearance.

-Jamun tree thrives best in the dry areas.
+The Jamun Tree in India thrives best in the dry areas.
 Since Jamun is a hard fruit, it can be grown under adverse soil and environment.
 It seeks dry weather at the time of flowering and fruit setting.
 Early rain is good for better growth, development and ripening of fruit.
 Young plants are susceptible to frost.

 The Jamun trees are grown on a wide range of soils-calcareous, saline sodic soils and marshy areas.
 Deep loam and well-drained soils are, however, beneficial.
 It does not require very heavy and light sandy soils.

 The Eugenia genus encompasses a diverse assemblage of approximately 1,000 evergreen tree and shrub species, predominantly hailing from tropical regions.
 Notably, certain former Old World Eugenia species have been reclassified into the Syzygium genus.
 This taxonomic group falls within the Myrtaceae family.
 A significant proportion of these species bear edible fruits, with select varieties possessing ornamental and medicinal attributes.